zhukovka/wix-style-react/docs/contribution/TESTING.md

 });
 ```

-#### Test pages
+#### Test Pages

-1. Tests pages are the actual documentation done in `storybook`.

-1. You may run test on the story's Playground, or on it's examples.
+1. **AutoExample Story:** Every component has corresponding documentation story (e.g. `stories/ComponentName/index.story.js`) in the Storybook.
+You may run the e2e test against the story's AutoExample (aka Playground), or the story examples.

-1. You may create a dedicated test story page and add it to the `Tests` category in the storybook.
+1. **Test Stories:** You may create a dedicated test story page and add it to the `Tests` category in the storybook.
 Use:

 ```js
 import {getTestStoryKind} from '../storyHierarchy';